Chameleon: Adaptive Fault Tolerance for Distributed Training via Real-time Policy Selection: Background

 \item \textbf{Data rerouting}.
 Recycle~\cite{gandhi2024recycle} exploits the consistent parameters across different pipelines and reroutes the micro-batches on the failed node to its data-parallel peers.
 Further, it proposed a scheduling mechanism to allow rerouted micro-batches to execute within the inherent pipeline bubbles, minimizing the throughput degradation. \end{itemize}

 We analyze the performance impact of these backup-free methods throughout the training process, which includes three critical phases: (i) \textit{Fault-free phase}.
 A fault-tolerance policy may also introduce additional overhead when no faults occur. (ii) \textit{Fault-handling phase}.
 This phase typically includes searching for a new execution plan and restoring the training state. (iii) \textit{Post-recovery phase}.
 After recovering from the failure, the model's training efficiency may be degraded.
-The specific time and memory overhead of different fault-tolerance policies is shown in Table~\ref{tab:ft_comparison}. \textit{Redundant Computation} minimizes fault-handling time but introduces a persistent and prohibitive overhead (nearly double the computation and memory) during the fault-free phase. \textit{Dynamic Parallelism} methods avoid overhead during fault-free training.
-Their primary drawback is the high reconstruction overhead during fault-handling, such as restarting from checkpoints or copying from live replicas, which can significantly degrade training throughput, especially with frequent failures. \textit{Data Rerouting} avoids huge reconstruction overhead by rerouting micro-batches on the fly.
+The time and memory impact of different fault-tolerance policies varies.
+Redundant computation minimizes fault-handling time but introduces a prohibitive overhead (nearly double the computation and memory) during the fault-free phase.
+Dynamic parallelism methods avoid overhead during fault-free training.
+The primary drawback is the high reconstruction overhead during fault-handling, such as restarting from checkpoints or copying from live replicas, especially with frequent failures.
+Data rerouting avoids huge reconstruction overhead by rerouting micro-batches on the fly.
 However, its effectiveness relies on complex scheduling to hide additional computation within pipeline bubbles.
-If the bubbles are highly optimized (e.g., zero-bubble parallelism), the performance loss after resuming training is not negligible.
+If the bubbles are highly optimized (e.g., zero-bubble parallelism~\cite{qi2023zerobubble}), the performance loss after resuming training is not negligible.
 In summary, existing methods often only consider performance in certain phases and lack a comprehensive solution.

-Therefore, we first consider dynamically selecting the optimal fault-tolerance strategy in real time based on specific failure scenarios and performance predictions.
-The choice hinges on balancing immediate fault-handling overhead with post-recovery performance.
+The challenge hinges on balancing immediate fault-handling overhead with post-recovery performance.
 Data rerouting is preferable for individual failures due to its low handling cost.
 However, as failures accumulate, training performance after recovery can become unsatisfactory.
-Conversely, while dynamic parallelism has a higher initial reconstruction cost, it may achieve better long-term throughput post-recovery by reconfiguring to a new optimal parallel plan.
-The main contribution of this paper is to implement the selection of fault-tolerance strategies to ensure efficient and stable training.
+Conversely, while dynamic parallelism has a higher reconstruction cost, it may achieve better long-term throughput post-recovery by a new optimal parallel plan.
+Therefore, we consider selecting the optimal fault-tolerance strategy in real time based on specific failure scenarios to ensure efficient and stable training.